qihongl/learn-hippo/README.md

 ### Simulation 8

-In this simulation, we need to train the models in simulation 2 further on a new task.
+In this simulation, we need to train the models in simulation 2 further on a new task (make sure the input parameters in this python script match what's used in `submit-sim2.sh`)

 ```sh
 ./submit-sim8.sh
 ```

-Then visualize the data,
+Then visualize the data (make sure the input parameters in this python script match what's used in `submit-sim2.sh`)
 ```sh
 python vis-aba.py
 ```